Muriel Rukeyser: Early life

+Muriel Rukeyser was born December 15, 1913, to Lawrence and Myra Lyons Rukeyser.
+Her family was Jewish, and the family's heroes were "the Yankee baseball team, the Republican party, and the men who built New York City."
+However, her father, who co-owned a sand quarry and whose company was considered one of the many companies who helped build New York, lost much of his wealth during the stock market crash.

-Muriel Rukeyser was born December 15, 1913 to Lawrence and Myra Lyons Rukeyser.
-Their family was Jewish.
-She attended the Ethical Culture Fieldston School, a private school in The Bronx, then Vassar College in Poughkeepsie.
-From 1930 to 1932, she attended Columbia University.
+Before the crash, Rukeyser attended the Ethical Culture Fieldston School, a private school in The Bronx, then Vassar College.
+She began her career as a journalist there, serving as a contributing editor to Vassar Miscellany News.

-Her literary career began in 1935 when her book of poetry Theory of Flight, based on flying lessons she took, was chosen by the American poet Stephen Vincent Benét for publication in the Yale Younger Poets Series.
+Her literary career began in 1935 when her book of poetry, Theory of Flight, was chosen by the American poet Stephen Vincent Benét for publication in the Yale Younger Poets Series.
+In an autobiographical statement written during World War II, she claims "poetry and fire" as her primary influences.

 Personal life

 Rukeyser never spoke publicly about her sexuality, but had relationships with men and women throughout her life.
-Her literary agent Monica McCall was her partner for decades.
+Her literary agent, Monica McCall, was her partner for decades.
 She was briefly married in 1945.
 In 1947, she gave birth to her only child, William Rukeyser, whose father was not the man she had married.

 In 1936, Rukeyser traveled to Spain to cover the People's Olympiad for the literary journal Life and Letters when the Spanish Civil War broke out.
 During her five-day stay, Rukeyser fell in love with Otto Boch, a German communist athlete who volunteered to fight the fascists and was later killed.
-That experience was evoked in "To be a Jew in the Twentieth Century."
+One experience was evoked in her long poem sequence, "Letter to the Front" (1944), which includes "To be a Jew in the Twentieth Century."

-Rukeyser died of a stroke on February 12, 1980 at age 66, in New York, with diabetes as a contributing factor.
+Rukeyser died of a stroke on February 12, 1980, at age 66, in New York, with diabetes as a contributing factor.